Titanic: Insurance, aid for survivors and lawsuits

 In January 1912, the hulls and equipment of Titanic and Olympic had been insured through Lloyd's of London and London Marine Insurance.
-The total coverage was £1,000,000 (£ today) per ship.
+The total coverage was £1 million (£ million today) per ship.
 The policy was to be "free from all average" under £150,000, meaning that the insurers would only pay for damage in excess of that sum.
 The premium, negotiated by brokers Willis Faber & Company (now Willis Group), was 15 s (75 p) per £100, or £7,500 (£ today) for the term of one year.
 Lloyd's paid the White Star Line the full sum owed to them within 30 days.

 Many charities were set up to help the survivors and their families, many of whom lost their sole wage earner, or, in the case of many Third-Class survivors, everything they owned.
 In New York City, for example, a joint committee of the American Red Cross and Charity Organization Society formed to disburse financial aid to survivors and dependents of those who died.
-On 29 April, opera stars Enrico Caruso and Mary Garden and members of the Metropolitan Opera raised $12,000 ($300,000 in 2014) in benefits for victims of the disaster by giving special concerts in which versions of "Autumn" and "Nearer My God To Thee" were part of the programme.
-In Britain, relief funds were organised for the families of Titanics lost crew members, raising nearly £450,000 (£ today).
+On 29 April, opera stars Enrico Caruso and Mary Garden and members of the Metropolitan Opera raised $12,000 ($ today) in benefits for victims of the disaster by giving special concerts in which versions of "Autumn" and "Nearer My God To Thee" were part of the programme.
+In Britain, relief funds were organised for the families of Titanics lost crew members, raising nearly £450,000 (£ million today).
 One such fund was still in operation as late as the 1960s.

 In the United States and Britain, more than 60 survivors combined to sue the White Star Line for damages connected to loss of life and baggage.
-The claims totalled $16,804,112 (appr. $419 million in 2018 USD), which was far in excess of what White Star argued it was responsible for as a limited liability company under American law.
+The claims totalled $16,804,112, which was far in excess of what White Star argued it was responsible for as a limited liability company under American law.
 Because the bulk of the litigants were in the United States, White Star petitioned the United States Supreme Court in 1914, which ruled in its favour that it qualified as an LLC and found that the causes of the ship's sinking were largely unforeseeable, rather than due to negligence.
-This sharply limited the scope of damages survivors and family members were entitled to, prompting them to reduce their claims to some $2.5 million.
-White Star only settled for $664,000 (appr. $16.56 million in 2018), about 27% of the original total sought by survivors.
-The settlement was agreed to by 44 of the claimants in December 1915, with $500,000 set aside for the American claimants, $50,000 for the British, and $114,000 to go towards interest and legal expenses.
+This sharply limited the scope of damages survivors and family members were entitled to, prompting them to reduce their claims to some $2.5 million ($ million today).
+White Star only settled for $664,000 ($ million today), about 27% of the original total sought by survivors.
+The settlement was agreed to by 44 of the claimants in December 1915, with $500,000 ($ million today) set aside for the American claimants, $50,000 ($ million today) for the British, and $114,000 ($ million today) to go towards interest and legal expenses.